hannibal002/SkyHanni/docs/tutorials/graph_network.md

 A non-exhaustive list of features:

 - The **Area Navigation** feature.
-    - A list that shows all areas on the current world, sorted by distance.
+    - A list that shows all areas in the current world, sorted by distance.
     - Click on it to navigate to that area.
-- Show area border in world.
+- Show the area border in the world.
 - Send a title when entering a new area.

 #### Small Areas

 Small areas are for things like a building or a small cave, like the bank in the Hub or Trapper's Den in The Farming Islands.
-(Large) normal areas are the big areas on the map, like the graveyard in the hub or Stronghold in Crimson Isle.
+(Large) normal areas are the big areas on the map, like the graveyard in the hub or the Stronghold in the Crimson Isle.
 The distinction between an area and a small area allows for visual differentiation in the **Area Navigation** feature and in `/shnavigate`, and for the option to include or exclude small areas in the **Area Navigation** list.

-#### What area is the node at?
+#### What area is the node in?

 Giving every node an area tag is impractical.
 Instead, we follow the graph chain from one node to its neighbors until we find an area name tag.
 The name of that node then defines what area the player stands at.
-The next area needs to start at the other side of the "imaginary area boundary" and be connected to the first area.
+The next area needs to start on the other side of the "imaginary area boundary" and be connected to the first area.

 The **Error Finder** will warn you when nodes connect to multiple areas at the same time without a boundary (conflicting areas).